Maitrisoni1803/portfolio/README.md

 A modern, responsive portfolio website showcasing my skills, experience, education, and projects.
 Built with pure HTML, CSS, and JavaScript.

-> **Note**: This project has been migrated from SCSS to pure CSS.
-All styles are now in standard CSS format - no build tools or compilation required!

 ## 🌟 Features